-It is the policy of Northeast Texas Community College to provide reasonable accommodations for qualified individuals who are students with disabilities.
-This College will adhere to all applicable federal, state and local laws, regulations and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
-It is the student's responsibility to arrange an appointment with a college advisor to obtain a Request for Accommodations form.
-For more information, please refer to the Northeast Texas Community College Catalog or Student Handbook.
+It is the policy of NTCC to provide reasonable accommodations for qualified individuals who are students with disabilities.
+This College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
+It is the student's responsibility to request accommodations.
+An appointment can be made with the Academic Advisor/Coordinator of Special Populations located in the College Connection.
+The office number is 903-434-8218.
+For more information and to obtain a copy of the Request for Accommodations, please refer to the NTCC website - Special Populations.
 Blackboard has a built-in screen reader, and the course videos have written transcripts available for students if needed.
 If additional accommodations are needed, please contact the instructor.